KeerthiMalini05/Connect-photo-video-sharing-app/README.md

   3.Users can like other people post and can make comment on them.

  Tech Stack:
- Front End = Html,CSS,JavaScript
+ 1.Front End = Html,CSS,JavaScript,
- Framework = Django
+ 2.Framework = Django,
- Databse  = db.sqlite3
+ 3.Databse  = db.sqlite3.